pragmatic-data/pragmatic-data-platform/QUICK_START.md

 - **Insert-Only Pattern**: On subsequent runs, it compares the `HDIFF` of incoming records from the `STG` model against all records in the `HIST` model for a matching `HKEY`.
 It sorts the versions for a single entity to properly evaluate the evolution of changes.

-- **New Version Detection**: If a new, unseen `HDIFF` for an entity is found, it inserts this new version into the history table.
+- **New Version Detection**: If a new, different `HDIFF` from the last version of an entity, or for a new entity instance is found, it inserts this new version into the history table.

 ### Step 3.4: The Version Model (`VER_`)

 This is the "intelligence" layer built on top of the raw history.
 It enriches the historical data with temporal logic, making it easy for downstream models to consume.
-If you need the current data, you can simply filter using `WHERE IS_CURRENT`.
+If you need the current data, you can simply filter using `WHERE IS_CURRENT` out of the VER model.

 **File: `models/01_storage/interactive_brokers/cash_transactions/VER_IB_CASH_TRANSACTIONS.sql`**